 Recreation and parks have a long list of benefits to individuals, families, and communities.
-From improved physical wellbeing to helping to build stronger communities, there are an endless number of reasons to organize a physically active community event or take a trip to your local park.
-Below we’ve listed the five most important benefits of recreation and parks to you.
+From improved physical wellbeing to helping to build stronger communities, there are an endless number of reasons to participate in recreation or take a trip to a protected area.

-3. Help Build Strong Families and Communities – Recreation and parks promote cohesion and resiliency in families, and promote welcoming communities for people and families from diverse cultures.
-Community events help keep neighbours connected and make neighbourhoods strong, and cultural and artistic programs promote social cohesion and volunteerism.
+Recreation and parks promote cohesion and resiliency in families, and promote welcoming communities for people and families full of diverse cultures.
+Community members can help keep neighbours connected and make neighbourhoods strong, and cultural and artistic opportunities further promote social cohesion and volunteerism.

-4. Help People Connect with Nature – Spending time in parks or on the land allows people of all ages to connect with nature, plus it can have a positive effect on both physical and mental health by lowering blood pressure, reducing stress levels, and supporting children’s cognitive development.
+Spending time on the land, in parks, or in protected areas allow people of all ages to connect with nature.
+It can have a positive effect on both physical and mental health by lowering blood pressure, reducing stress levels, and supporting children’s cognitive development.
 On the land recreation also fosters a better understanding and appreciation for all aspects of local culture, language, and ecology.

-5. Economic Benefits – Recreation spending creates jobs, fosters tourism, and makes communities more attractive places to live, learn, work, play, and visit.
-Investment in recreation can lead to improvements in individual and community wellbeing, which helps to reduce costs in health care, social services, and justice.
+Recreation spending creates jobs, fosters tourism, and makes communities more attractive places to live, learn, work, play, and visit.
+Investment in recreation can lead to improvements in individual and community wellbeing, which helps to reduce costs in health care, social services, and justice costs.

 JRPM is an opportunity to celebrate the many benefits of recreation and parks in communities across the territory.
 The NWTRPA believes recreation comes in many forms.
 How will you celebrate?
 Tag @nwtrpa and use #JRPM this June.